ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 "Some broke under the weight.
 They abandoned their calling, convinced they were unworthy of divine grace."
 Silviana's eyes were distant, remembering.
 "Others became consumed by their power, believing themselves above mortal concerns.
 Both paths lead to the same destination—the loss of what makes a paladin truly effective."

-Gond sank down beside her, his back against the ancient bark.
-"And the rest?"
+Gond slumped against the ancient bark, the rough surface a small comfort.
+"And the others?
+The ones who didn't break or go mad with power?"

-"They learned the hardest lesson of all—that divine power is not about preventing all suffering, but about trusting divine wisdom even when it conflicts with mortal compassion.
-That being a paladin means accepting that the gods see patterns we cannot, and sometimes mercy means letting go."
+"They learned the hardest lesson, Gond.
+That this power... it's not about stopping every tear, every death.
+It's about trusting that Alanyi sees a bigger picture, a pattern we can't.
+That sometimes, true mercy is... letting go."

-The words hit Gond like physical blows.
-"So I'm supposed to just accept that Willem died?
-That I defied Alanyi's direct instruction because I thought I knew better?"
+The words were like hammer blows.
+"So I'm just supposed to... what?
+Nod and say 'fair enough' that Willem's dead?
+That I spat in Alanyi's eye because I was too arrogant to listen?"

 "You are supposed to accept that Willem died because it was his time, and Alanyi knew his spirit was ready for release.
 That seven good people died because they chose to stand against evil, knowing the cost."
 Silviana turned to face him, her expression gentle but implacable.
 "Your defiance was not malice, Gond—it was love.
 But divine wisdom encompasses more than mortal understanding."